nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 *Note*: If more than one time stamping service is configured, the security server will try to get a timestamp from the topmost service in the table, moving down to the next service if the try was unsuccessful.

-<div id="103-changing-the-internal-tls-key-and-certificate" class="anchor"></div>
-## 10.3 Changing the Internal TLS Key and Certificate
+### 10.3 Changing the Internal TLS Key and Certificate

 **Access rights:** [Security Officer](#xroad-security-officer), [System Administrator](#xroad-system-administrator)